Sigur Nature Trust

 The Sigur Nature Trust is a private reserve in the center of the Nilgiri Biosphere Reserve, southern India.

 The Trust has protected 30 acres of land for the past 50 years.
-It is a perfect “workshop” for exploring new relationships with nature.
-With activities going from involvement with local communities, observations, teaching and research, we have a mission: discover how to coexist with wildlife.
+With activities ranging from involvement with local communities, observations, teaching and research, we aim at creating a healthier relationship with the wild.

 We have free e-books on nature.
 See “Publications” then “Books”.